 Managing Director, Financial Access Initiative (FAI), NYU

 Timothy Ogden serves as Managing Director, coordinating FAI’s operations, research and communications.
 His previous work experience encompasses the private and nonprofit sectors.
-Prior to joining the Financial Access Initiative he was the Chief Knowledge Officer at Geneva Global, Inc., an international philanthropy advisory company, and founding editor of Gartner Press.
-He founded and currently leads Sona Partners, a thought leadership communications firm, where he has helped develop more than 20 books for major publishers.
-Ogden is co-author of Toyota Under Fire, and author of the forthcoming Experimental Conversations, a collection of interviews with economists conducting field experiments on poverty alleviation interventions.
-Ogden also serves as Editor-in-Chief of Philanthropy Action, as a contributing editor for Alliance Magazine, and writes regularly for the Stanford Social Innovation Review.
+Prior to joining the Financial Access Initiative he was the Chief Knowledge Officer at Geneva Global, Inc., an international philanthropy advisory company, and founding editor of Gartner Press at Gartner, Inc. He founded and currently leads Sona Partners, a thought leadership communications firm, where he has helped develop more than 20 books for major publishers.
+Ogden is co-author of Toyota Under Fire, and author of Experimental Conversations, a collection of interviews with economists conducting field experiments on poverty alleviation interventions.
+Ogden also serves as vice-chair of the board of GiveWell, as a contributing editor for Alliance Magazine, and writes regularly for the Stanford Social Innovation Review.

 Manager, U.S. Financial Diaries

 Nancy Castillo leads the planning and implementation of the U.S. Financial Diaries project.

 Prior to this position, Ms. Castillo was an Associate for the Remittances and Development program at the Inter-American Dialogue in Washington, DC.
 In this role, she served as a project manager, conducted market research, and provided technical assistance to financial institutions.
 Her research and analysis focused on migrant transnational economic activities in the United States and various countries in Latin America and the Caribbean, Asia, Africa, and Europe.
 Based on this research, Ms. Castillo led the development of a financial literacy model, which was implemented in the same regions worldwide.